 There’s a shirt tale to be told, and she tells it very well.
 Shirt jackets and shirt smocks in plaids, mixed plaids and checks put on a show of contrast breast pockets and collars, yokes, and the newest drawstring waists.
-Simply shirt shape.
+Simple shirt shape.

-Sweaters set the pace with long or short sleeve cardigans over shrinks, shrugs or pullovers.
+Sweaters set the pace with long- or short-sleeve cardigans over shrinks, shrugs or pullovers.
 Dolman sleeves, super soft textures, powdered pastels and jacquard patterns make them deliciously tempting,

+Pleats, flippy hemlines and goring send skirts skipping merrily to play on the shirt team.
 Pants pack plenty of pull in cuffed and pleated trousers, natural waistline and hip-slinging styles.
 Jeans for play — super skirted leg palazzos for party punch, that’s how she likes them.